HacktoberfestSIT/Edu-Code/README.md

 - That's it 🎉💥

 ### 👀Make a Meaningful PR
-- Do not make a spam PR, if found you will be disqualified from Hacktoberfest
+- Do not make a spam PR, if found you will be disqualified from Hacktoberfest.
-- Try to understand the problem discussed in the issue
+- Try to understand the problem discussed in the issue.
-- Make PR which is thoughtful
+- Make PR which is thoughtful.
-- Do not forget to write your name on the Contributors.md file
+- Do not forget to write your name on the Contributors.md file.
-- 🌸 Kind of Contributions you can make
+- 🌸 Kind of Contributions you can make.
 - You can change the UI/UX design of the website and make it look even better.
 - You can add more content to the given website by adding more pages or sections to it.
 - Or any kind of change you find valid for the betterment of the website.